bovlb/frc-tips/coast-mode/README.md

 }
 ```

-This is a subclass of `InstantCommand`, so it will initalize and then end.
-We don't need it to do anything else.
+This is a subclass of `InstantCommand`, so it will initalize and then end immedialtely.
+We don't need it any other life cycle methods.

 Notice that we override the `runsWhenDisabled` method to return `true` instead of the default `false`.
 Normal commands are unscheduled when the robot is disabled.
 This command is a rare exception.

 ### Create trigger

-In `Robot,java`, at the end of `robotInit`, add the following code:
+In `Robot.java`, at the end of `robotInit`, add the following code:

 ```java
 new Trigger(this::isEnabled)